If your household brings in $200k per year, this is how much you need saved for retirement by age 50

 Retirement planning and financial freedom concept.

-According to Edward Jones, if your household earns $200,000 and you plan to retire at 65, here are the savings benchmarks by age group.
-The ranges reflect different assumptions about market volatility and portfolio longevity, with the upper boundary accounting for an 80% to 90% probability that assets will last through death.
+According to Edward Jones, if your household earns $200,000 and you plan to retire at 65, the savings benchmarks by age group are as follows.
+The ranges reflect different assumptions about market volatility and portfolio longevity, with the upper boundary designed to carry an 80% to 90% probability that assets will last through death.

 Age Group Current Savings Range